lmc-eu/cookie-consent-manager/README.md

 ## Manage features depending on the given consent

-For "necessary" cookies it is not needed to check whether a user has given any consent.
+For cookies within "necessary" category it is not needed to check whether a user has given any consent.

 However, for all other purposes, it must be explicitly checked whether user has given the appropriate consent category.
 This must be done *before* the respective cookie is set.

 In case user rejects some (or all) optional consent categories, **you must implement logic to remove current cookies (as well as localStorage) in your product yourself**`, this library does not manipulate with the cookies by default.
+(However you can use `autoClearCookies` config option.)

 ### Consent categories